Epcot’s Rose and Crown Pub with Fireworks Viewing

 Sign for Rose and Crown Pub at Disney World

-Epcot Rose and Crown Pub Information
+Epcot Rose and Crown Pub Overview

 As I mentioned already, Rose and Crown Pub is located in the United Kingdom pavilion of Epcot.
 It is a popular table service restaurant (meaning it’s a sit down meal, not fast food).